kball/ai-in-action-bot/README.md

 ## Documentation Management (docmgr)

-This project uses [docmgr](https://github.com/dguttman/docmgr) to manage structured documentation in the `ttmp/` directory.
+This project sometimes uses [docmgr](https://github.com/go-go-golems/docmgr) to manage structured documentation in the `ttmp/` directory.
 Documentation is organized into ticket workspaces, each containing design docs, reference materials, playbooks, and implementation diaries.

 ### Common docmgr Commands